spather/knowledge/notes/new-python-project.md

 black
-ipykernel # If you'll be using Jupyter notebooks mypy
+ipykernel # If you'll be using Jupyter notebooks mypy pip-tools # Even though you manually installed this, put it here so it ends up in the list of dev requirements
 ```

 Run `pip-compile` as instructed above to generate `requirements.dev.txt` - this file should be committed to source control, alongside `requirements.dev.in`.